ARA By-Laws

 Section 1.
 History – By a resolution of the Board of Trustees of Rice University dated July 19, 1968, the Board of Governors was enlarged by four non-voting alumni members termed "Alumni Governors."
 The term "Governor" was changed to "Trustee" in 1998.
 With the change, the Alumni Trustees were granted voting privileges.
 The terms of these Alumni Trustees are to run four years beginning July 1 following their selection and approval by the Board and the Board of Trustees.

 Section 2.
 Process – After review and consideration of nominations solicited from the entire membership of the Association, the Committee on Alumni Trustee Nominations shall select the name of a candidate and three ranked alternates whom it shall designate, respectively, as nominee and alternate nominees for Alumni Trustee.
 The names of such nominees shall be certified to the Board over the signature of the chairman of the Committee on Alumni Trustee Nominations.
 No member of this Committee shall be eligible for selection as one of its nominees.
+The Committee shall be chaired by the Alumni Trustee who has most recently completed their term on the ARA Board.
+In addition to the chair, the Committee shall include the four currently serving Alumni Trustees, the current President of the ARA Board, and the President-Elect.
+Up to two additional members may be appointed at the discretion of the chair, provided they are former Alumni Trustees.

 Section 3.
 Considerations – The Committee on Alumni Trustee Nominations will consider the following as their guidelines in the selection of the nominees for Alumni Trustees: